n0rr1n501/Norrin-s-2024-Summer-Portfolio/index.md

 Up until my first milestone, I assembled the chassis of the car.
 I connected the four servo motors to the L298 motor driver and the Arduino Uno.
-I then uploaded the code from my computer to the Arduino Uno.
-Finally, I added the battery pack to the car to allow it to be powered independently.
+I soldered the wires to the L298 motor driver and connected a battery pack consisting of 4 AA batteries to the L298 motor driver.
+After tweaking code previously used online, I uploaded the code from my computer to the Arduino Uno.
 A problem I faced during my first assembly process was that my wheels were always inverse of each other.
 Two wheels spun in one direction and the other two spun in the other.
 I found the solution when I realized that the assembly of my wires from the servo motors was inverted.
 Thus, the wheels were always inversed despite the code that I ran.
 After properly soldering the wires in the proper order, all four of my wheels spun in sync.
+Something surprising that I found during this first phase was using Arduino IDE.
+Even though it is my first time coding, my instructors were able to guide me and explain to me various functions and commands.
 My next step is to add the Bluetooth component to the car and connect it to the glove to enable steering.

 # Starter Project